 While the Diffie-Hellman key exchange is highly effective, the algorithm has a few must-know disadvantages.
 The most notable shortcomings are its lack of authentication and susceptibility to man-in-the-middle attacks:

 - Since the algorithm does not authenticate participants, it's relatively simple for someone to intercept and replace public parameters.
-These man-in-the-middle attacks enable a hacker to connect with legitimate entities and receive the secret key for the current session.
+These man-in-the-middle attacks allow a hacker to intercept and connect with legitimate entities, thereby obtaining the secret key for the current session.

 Here are a few more noteworthy shortcomings of the Diffie-Hellman algorithm: